jessesquires/JSQMessagesViewController/README.md

 **See more [screenshots][link1] in the `Screenshots/` directory.
 (Surprise!)**

-### Update!
+## Update!

-v2.5.0 just released with a brand new API! iOS 7 support coming soon.
-Moar better documentation coming soon!
+###Version 2.5 just released with a brand new API! iOS 7 support coming soon, and moar better documentation!

 ## Features